Features Pricing About Us Contact

 What languages are supported?

-We currently support 5 core languages: English, Spanish, French, Mandarin Chinese, and Persian.
+We currently support 14 languages: English, Spanish, French, German, Portuguese, Romanian, Russian, Arabic, Persian, Hindi, Mandarin Chinese, Japanese, Dutch, and Papiamento.
 Our neural translation engine preserves context, academic terminology, and natural speech patterns.
 We're actively expanding to more languages, so stay tuned.

 What does 'Follow as you listen' mean?